Bewond/flutternav/README.md

 </p>

 ## Overview
-A small library for [Flutter](https://flutter.dev/) to simplify the use of [bloc](https://bloclibrary.dev/) to manage the states of simple queries to [Firebase](https://firebase.google.com/docs/firestore).
+A library for [Flutter](https://flutter.dev/) to simplify the use of the [navigation and routing system](https://flutter.dev/docs/development/ui/navigation) that it works consistently on all platforms, including the web.

 (Currently in beta)